 Address: 1 Long Wharf, Boston, MA 02110

 Get some fresh air and book a seat on a catamaran where you will likely see humpback whales, finback whales, minke whales, and white-sided dolphins.
-Everyone is familiar with the humpback whale species and is often photographed when breaching (launching out of the water).
+You’ll also have a fabulous view of the Boston skyline as you set sail around the Boston harbor islands in search of whales.

-The best months for Boston whale watching tours are May through October before the North Atlantic gets too cold and the whales migrate to warmer waters.
-The hotter months are the best time to see the humpbacks.
+The best months for Boston whale-watching cruises are May through October before the North Atlantic gets too cold and the whales migrate to warmer waters.

-These tours are popular, so book way in advance.
+These whale-watching tours are popular, so book way in advance.
 Book an early morning tour if you are prone to seasickness, as the wind causes choppier water later in the day.
-If you find you can brave the waters, whale watching is one of the more exciting things to do in Boston today!
+If you can brave the waters, whale watching is one of the more exciting things to do in Boston.

 See Related: Best Whale Watching Places in the World